The pinnacle of industry recognition

 Data and Insight

-Using data, research, and experimentation to drive outcomes.
+Recognises the use of data, research, and experimentation to inform and improve product outcomes.

 Design categories